 Can synthetic nature aid us in re-connecting to our environment?

-The Brickets are a collection of networked electronic devices that mimic the communication dynamics of large numbers of creatures such as frogs, crickets, cicadas or fire-flies.
+The Brickets are a collection of networked electronic devices that mimic the communication dynamics of large numbers of creatures such as frogs, viagra 60mg crickets, see cicadas or fire-flies.
 Installed outdoors, and recharged every day by the energy of the sun, these devices sense their environment in a number of ways.
 Brickets create an ambient network of chirps and flashing lights to communicate water or soil moisture data.